-Children’s Schola resumed on Wednesday, September 6, 2017.
-Rehearsal is from 3:45pm to 4:30pm!
+Children’s Schola resumes rehearsal on Wednesday, August 29, 2018.
+Rehearsal is from 3:45pm to 4:45pm!
 If your child is interested in joining, please contact the Director of Music at the email or phone number below (in advance, if possible).
 Membership is accepted on a semi-rolling basis throughout the year.

 In the Winter of 2014 a new and exciting development in music took place at the Cathedral.
 Throughout the history of the Latin Rite, sacred music was sung at the liturgy and taught through generations by the school of singers known as a schola cantorum.
 The schola was made up of men and boys who studied the sacred, liturgical music of the Church.
 After initial establishment in the first millennium by the pope, scholae cantorum appeared throughout the Christian West as a way of providing music that could not be performed by an entire congregation.
 While our Schola Cantorum includes boys and girls, the mission is the same: to preserve Gregorian chant and the treasury of Catholic sacred music for catechesis and evangelization, as well as to beautify the sacred liturgy and instill a love of sacred liturgy in children.